Interpreting SAT Scores

 A percentile rank is a number between 1 and 99 that shows how your students scored compared to other students.
 It represents the percentage of students whose scores fall at or below their score.
 For example, a test taker in the 57th percentile scored higher than or equal to 57% of test takers.

-You'll see two percentiles:
+You'll see up to four percentiles:

 Retaking the SAT Takes Practice